Project 1882

 It is often said that dogs are humans’ best friends.
 Yet dogs are still left alone for long periods of the day and are subjected to punishments.
 Humans control the lives of dogs in every possible way, which risks destroying the confidence of, and worsens the welfare of the dog.(1) There is a big difference between being scared of making mistakes because of punishments and wanting to do the right thing thanks to rewards.
 Separation anxiety among dogs has become an additional common problem when humans get a dog without being able to provide human company for the dog during working hours.(2)

 Dogs are also subjected to extreme breeding for various appearances, and in recent years an increase in the smuggling of different breeds has occurred, with tragic consequences.
-Through specialised breeding practices, dogs with large differences in both behaviours and appearances have been bred.(3) Project 1882 views the fact that dogs are bred, without taking into consideration the quality of life of the individuals, as problematic.
+Through specialised breeding practices, dogs with large differences in both behaviours and appearances have been bred.(3) Project 1882 views the fact that dogs are bred without consideration to the quality of life of the individuals as problematic.
 The appearance-fixated purchasing of dogs also supports puppy mills abroad, trafficking cheap, but sick, puppies between EU member states.(4)

 1. Ziv G. (2017) The effects of using aversive training methods in dogs—A review.
 Journal of veterinary behavior 19: 50–60.